Azure-Samples/communication-services-web-calling-hero/README.md

 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
 Powering this front-end is a C# web application powered by ASP.NET Core to connect this application with Azure Communication Services.

-This sample includes [**Teams Interop**](https://docs.microsoft.com/azure/communication-services/concepts/teams-interop), which allows users to join an on going Teams meeting as a guest user.
+This sample includes [**Teams Interop**](https://docs.microsoft.com/azure/communication-services/concepts/teams-interop), which allows users to join an on going Teams meeting as a guest user, and [Call Recording](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/call-recording), which allows users to record calls.
 This functionality is in **Public Preview**.
 Please use the main branch sample for any production scenarios.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).